 At the end of the day, when it comes to losing weight, it is more important to stay in a caloric deficit rather than worrying about the order of workouts.
 If you burn more calories than you consume, you will lose weight.
 It is as simple as that.
 I explain all of this in my article on swim workouts for weight loss.

 On the other spectrum of things, if you consume more calories than your body burns, you will gain weight.
 So make sure to follow a proper nutrition plan while strategically planning your workouts to allow for maximum intensity exertion and adequate recovery in between workouts.

 Swimming or Weights First?
 It’s Up to You!

 As we wind up this article, it is clear that you should structure the order of your workouts based on your fitness goals in the gym, pool, or weight room.
 If you are a competitive swimmer like myself you are probably going to want to prioritize swimming and therefore wait until the end of the day before pumping some iron.

 On the other hand, if your primary focus is strength and muscle, you might want to consider hitting the weights first and then diving in the pool for the cardiovascular and health benefits gained in doing so.

 You could also consider doing swimming and weight training on alternate days.
 This is a great option for people who aren’t elite athletes and just want to better their general health and fitness as well as looking and feeling good.

 Some individuals, such as high school or club swimmers who only have one swimming session per day may also prefer swimming in the mornings and hitting the gym in the evening or the other way round.
 This is a good way to exert high intensity in both of your workouts by resting a few hours in between.

-All in all, it would be best not to do back to back workouts.
-This is going to allow for enough recovery in between and will result in better long term gains in both the swimming pool and in the weight room.
+All in all, it would be best not to do back-to-back workouts.
+This is going to allow for enough recovery in between and will result in better long-term gains in both the swimming pool and the weight room.